Naama-Lazar/WalkMe/README.md

-AI Email Response Agent (Technical Assessment)
+📧 AI Email Response Agent
-A conversational AI agent built with LangChain and OpenAI that orchestrates Gmail operations.
-This agent allows users to search for specific emails, automatically generates professional response drafts, and sends replies only after user confirmation.

-🛠 Features
-Intelligent Search: Uses LLM to find the correct email thread based on user keywords.

-Draft Generation: Context-aware reply generation using GPT-4.
+An intelligent, conversational agent designed to streamline Gmail management.
+This tool leverages LangChain and OpenAI's GPT-4 (LLM) to orchestrate Gmail operations through a reasoning-and-action loop.

+🎯 Objective
+This project was developed as part of a Technical Assessment for an AI Solution Engineer role.
+The goal was to build an "agent-with-tools" architecture capable of:

+LLM-Driven Search: Using GPT-4 to interpret user intent and query Gmail.

+Contextual Analysis: Presenting email metadata (From, Subject, Body) to the user.

+Response Generation: Suggesting high-context replies using the LLM's generative capabilities.

-Human-in-the-Loop: Requires explicit user approval before sending any data.
+Human-in-the-Loop: Explicitly waiting for user approval before execution.

-Robust Threading: Ensures replies stay within the original Gmail thread.

-Error Handling: Gracefully handles invalid IDs, API failures, and missing credentials.
+Graceful Exception Handling: Managing API errors or missing threads without crashing.

+🛠 Tech Stack
+LLM: OpenAI GPT-4 (Generative AI & Reasoning)

+Orchestration: LangChain (AgentExecutor & OpenAI Functions Agent)

+APIs: Google Gmail API (OAuth 2.0)

+Environment: python-dotenv for secure secret management

-🚀 Setup Instructions
+🚀 Setup & Installation
-Follow these steps to run the agent using your own credentials:

-1. Environment Requirements
+1. Install Dependencies
-Python: 3.9 or higher.

-Libraries: Install dependencies via pip:

  Bash
  pip install -r requirements.txt

-2. Configure OpenAI API
-Create a file named .env in the root directory.

-Add your OpenAI API key to the file:

-Plaintext
-OPENAI_API_KEY=your_actual_key_here
-(Note: This project also supports loading from a key.txt if preferred.)

-3. Configure Gmail API (Google Cloud)
+3. Configure Credentials
-To allow the agent to interact with your Gmail, you must provide your own Google OAuth credentials:

-Go to the Google Cloud Console.

-Create a new project and enable the Gmail API.
+ OpenAI: Create a .env file and add OPENAI_API_KEY=your_key_here.

-Navigate to APIs & Services > Credentials.

-Create an OAuth 2.0 Client ID (Application type: Desktop App).

-Download the JSON file, rename it to credentials.json, and place it in the root directory of this project.
+ Gmail: Place your credentials.json (OAuth Desktop App) in the project root.

-4. Running the Agent
+3. Run the Agent
-Start the agent by running:

  Bash
  python main.py
-Note: On the first run, a browser tab will open asking you to authorize the application.
-Once authorized, a token.json file will be created locally to manage your session securely.

-🧠 Design Decisions & Assumptions
+🧠 Design Decisions & Engineering Notes
-Agentic Workflow: Instead of a rigid script, I used a ReAct-style agent.
-This allows the LLM to "reason" if it needs more information (like re-searching a thread) before performing an action.

-Verbose Filtering: Set verbose=False in the final AgentExecutor to provide a clean, chat-like interface for the user, hiding technical logs and tool-calling IDs.

-Extraction Logic: Gmail headers often include names (e.g., John Doe <john@example.com>).
-I implemented a regex-based extraction tool to ensure the send function receives a clean email address, preventing API 400 errors.

-Thread Safety: The agent is strictly instructed via the system prompt to wait for user confirmation.
-If the threadId is lost or invalid, the tool is designed to fallback to a standard send to ensure the user's reply is still delivered.
+LLM Agentic Reasoning (ReAct)
+Unlike a scripted chatbot, this agent uses an LLM-based reasoning loop.
+When a user says "Send it," the LLM evaluates the chat history to retrieve the correct threadId and recipient before calling the tool.
+This architecture allows the agent to recover if a search fails or if the user changes their mind mid-conversation.

+Technical Robustness
+Recipient Cleaning: The agent uses regex to isolate email addresses from "Friendly Name email@addr.com" formats, ensuring compatibility with the Gmail API.

+Thread Integrity: The send_gmail_reply tool prioritizes maintaining thread consistency but includes a fallback to "New Message" if a 404 Not Found error occurs on a specific thread.

+Clean UI: verbose=False is enabled to ensure the evaluator sees a polished conversational experience rather than internal JSON processing logs.

 📂 Project Structure
-main.py: The entry point and conversational loop.
+main.py: The entry point and LLM agent configuration.

 tools.py: Custom LangChain tools for Gmail API integration.

-requirements.txt: List of necessary Python packages.

-.env.example: Template for your environment variables.

-⚠️ Important Security Note
-Do not include the following files in your submission:

-.env (Contains your private OpenAI Key)

-credentials.json (Contains your Google App secrets)

-token.json (Contains your personal Gmail access session)
+requirements.txt: Project dependencies.

+README.md: Documentation.